/

 Setup: days, not months

 Attio is self-serve and quick to stand up.
 You can import and enrich contacts from your inbox, calendar, or a CSV on day one, and a focused team can have a clean, well-modeled instance running within a few days.
-A more involved build, modeling a non-standard motion or wiring up several integrations, takes longer, but it is work you can do yourself rather than wait on someone for.
+A deeper build, modeling a non-standard motion or wiring up integrations, takes more thought, but in Attio that is not a months-long technical project.

 Workflows that act on signals

-Where Salesforce genuinely wins
+Where Salesforce wins

 An honest comparison names the cases where Salesforce is the right call.
+Attio itself has published a piece on why Salesforce is great, and the reasons hold.

 The pattern: Salesforce wins on enterprise depth, ecosystem, and compliance breadth.
 Those are rarely the constraints a seed to Series B startup is actually solving for.

 Price is not the main reason to choose Attio, but it is not close either.
-Attio is free for 3 seats, then $29 (Plus) and $69 (Pro) per user per month, with custom Enterprise pricing and no onboarding fee.
-Salesforce runs from a limited Starter Suite at $25 (10-seat cap) to Pro Suite at $100 and Enterprise at $175, and the license is the small number: real Salesforce rollouts add implementation (commonly $20,000 to $100,000+) and a dedicated admin ($80,000 to $120,000 a year).
-So the all-in gap is large.
-But the better reason to pick Attio is that your team can actually run it.
+Attio's pricing is free for 3 seats, then $29 (Plus) and $69 (Pro) per user per month billed annually ($36 and $86 monthly), with no onboarding fee.
+Salesforce's pricing runs from a limited Starter Suite at $25 (10-seat cap) to Pro Suite at $100 and Enterprise at $175, and the license is the small number: real Salesforce rollouts add implementation (commonly $20,000 to $100,000+) and a dedicated admin ($80,000 to $120,000 a year).

 The verdict